-The SNP Scottish Government has taken steps to mitigate the worst aspects of Westminster’s welfare reform.
-Since 2013, the Scottish Government has spent over £100 million a year to protect people from the worst aspects of Tory welfare cuts.
+In government, we’re taking steps to mitigate the worst aspects of Westminster’s welfare reform.
+This year alone, the Scottish Government is spending over £125 million to protect people from the worst aspects of Tory welfare cuts.

 We are fully mitigating the Bedroom Tax in Scotland, and we have pledged to abolish the tax completely when we have the powers to do so.

-Since its establishment the Scottish Welfare Fund has helped more than 285,720 households.
+Since its establishment, the Scottish Welfare Fund has helped almost 300,000 households.
 The Fund provides Crisis Grants for when someone experiences a disaster or emergency, and Community Care Grants to enable independent living.
 We have also extended the Scottish Welfare Fund on an interim basis to mitigate the UK government's decision to remove Housing Benefit for 18-21 year olds.

-In 2016-17 over 17,500 applications for Crisis Grants were made because of delays to payments of benefits - around 10 per cent of all applications.
-Between July and September 2017 this increased to14 per cent.
-This clearly shows the impact of the UK government’s harsh welfare cuts.
+In 2017-18, 22,280 applications for Crisis Grants were made because of delays to payments of benefits - up 27 per cent on 2016-17.
+This clearly shows the impact of the UK government’s harsh welfare cuts and botched reforms.